Seirdy/seirdy.one/content/about/index.md

 - Social (federated): I'm [@Seirdy @pleroma.envs.net](https://pleroma.envs.net/seirdy) on the Fediverse.
 - Social (non-federated): I'm Seirdy on [Hacker News](https://news.ycombinator.com/user?id=Seirdy), [Lobsters](https://lobste.rs/u/Seirdy), [Reddit](https://www.reddit.com/user/Seirdy/), [Tildes.net](https://tildes.net/user/Seirdy), and Linux Weekly News.
 - Email: my address is <seirdy@seirdy.one>.
 I typically sign my emails with my public PGP key: [1E892DB2A5F84479](./publickey.asc).
 My key is also available via WKD.
 - Chat: for IRC, my nick is Seirdy on Libera.chat, Snoonet, OFTC, Tilde.Chat, and a few smaller networks.
-If you don't like IRC, I'm also [@seirdy:envs.net](https://matrix.to/\#/@seirdy:envs.net) on Matrix.
-I might be a bit slow to respond on Matrix because I generally prefer IRC.
+I'm also [@seirdy:seirdy.one](https://matrix.to/#/@seirdy:seirdy.one) on Matrix.

+My Matrix account used to be [@seirdy:envs.net](https://matrix.to/#/@seirdy:envs.net) but I've since migrated to my own Conduit server.
+Conduit doesn't (yet) support v9 rooms, so I keep my old account around just to join those.

 If you find a "Seirdy" somewhere else and don't know whether or not it's me, please contact me and ask instead of assuming that it must be me.

-My preferred forge for personal projects is Sourcehut, but my repositories have remotes for GitHub and GitLab too.
+My preferred forge for personal projects is Sourcehut, but my repositories have remotes for GitHub, GitLab, and Codeberg too.

 Selected projects
 -----------------